A research seminar to study public AI and other forms of public interest AI.

 Season 2

-Season 2 will start on August 13, 2024 and conclud on October 15, 2024.
+Season 2 will start on August 13, 2024 and conclude on October 15, 2024.
 We will focus especially on connecting and relating a cluster of political narratives around public AI, including responsible/safe AI, public compute, sovereign/national AI, democratic AI, open source AI, and AI for science.
 If you are interested in joining the seminar, please apply here by July 31, 2024.

 • (Optional) August 6: Introductions & goals of the seminar